deathworlders/online/content/books/deathworlders/chapter-42-big-questions.md

 *“Raid.
 Get to the ship.”*

 There wasn’t time to dawdle.
 The footage was a sickening blur of half-seen shapes as Daniel scrambled out of his tent and toward the ship.
-Walsh and Hoeff were present but their faces were blurred out to preserve their anonymity and they paused with Allison at the bottom of *Misfit*’s ladder, aiming their rifles off into the dark as hoots and war cries echoed out of the woods.
+Walsh and Hoeff were present but their faces were blurred out to preserve their anonymity and they paused with Allison at the bottom of *Misfit’s* ladder, aiming their rifles off into the dark as hoots and war cries echoed out of the woods.

 Hoeff’s distorted voice. *“Where in the +IMPRESSIVELY LONG BLEEP+ is Etsicitty?”*